markitondemand/mk-ui/component/README.md

         return this._format('Item Number 0{{number}}', data);
       }
       return this._format('Item Number {{number}}', data)
+    },

+    _bind: function() {

+      var me = this;

+      this.$target.on(this._ns('click'), function() {
+        me._click(e);
+      });
+    },

+    _click: function(e) {

+      e.preventDefault();

+      var me = this;

+      this.transition(this.$target, function() {
+        //notify aria api our element is now active me.aria(me.$target).visible();
+        //do other stuff...
+      });
+      this.$target.addClass('transitioning-open');
     }
   });

 }( window.jQuery );
 ```

 Let's break down the above example.
 First we are calling out that the $list is owned by the $target element.
 Secondly, we are assigning a role of 'menu' to the list and letting Aria know you can describe the list by it's owner element, the $target.
 We are also calling hidde() on the list to apply aria and classname attributes which signify to screen readers the menu is not open for reading at this time.
 Next up, for each item we are adding a role of 'menuitem' in association with its parent 'menu.'
-Finally, if we are on the first item in the list we want to set the selected state to true.
+Then, if we are on the first item in the list, we want to set the selected state to true.
+Finally, we are telling aria that our element is visible after a click even is fired (in the transition callback).

 As you can see, it's quite complex to set up aria and this is just a basic setup!
 Imaging having to track hovers, keyboard toggling, expanding/collapsing, etc. etc. It can get crazy.
 The Aria API helps ease some of that madness by handling a lot of the tracking for you, generating IDs when it can, and applying the correct attributes and classname for easy handling and CSS styling.